NFARAdmin/TA100-GitFlowWebsite/4_CloneWebsite.md

 ```
 %cd <yourFolder>
 ```
-### 2. Clone the repository.
+### 2. Clone the repository:
 You can get the clone address by navigating to the repository in a web browser and clicking on the green "<>Code" button and copying the HTTPS URL address:

  <img src="images/gitCloneCode.jpg" width="40%" length="40%">
  In Terminal, clone the GitTechWebsite# repository using the copied URL: